sendgrid/docs/source/Classroom/Deliver/Undeliverable_Email/my_emails_are_going_to_spam.md

 Sending IP Reputation
 {% endanchor %}

-As you are aware, the IP should be clean, properly warmed up and whitelabeled for your sending domain.
+As you are aware, the IP should be clean, properly warmed up, with reverse DNS set up.
 Again, it is highly recommended not to mix marketing with transactional messages, as marketing messages generally trigger a higher spam report rate.

 {% anchor h2 %}
 Frequency and User Engagement